AuReMe/metage2metabo/README.md

 ## Technologies

-Python 3 (Python 3.8 and 3.9 is tested).
+Python 3 (Python 3.8 and 3.9 are tested).
 M2M uses a certain number of Python dependencies.
 An example of all these dependencies working for Ubuntu 18.04 is available in [requirements.txt](https://github.com/AuReMe/metage2metabo/blob/main/requirements.txt).
 They can be installed with:
 ````sh
 pip install -r requirements.txt --no-cache-dir